wedevelopnl/silverstripe-staticpages/README.md

 ## Introduction

-Generate static cache for pages
+Generate static cache for pages, a cache file for a page is generated the first time you visit the pages that needs cache but doesn't have cache.

 ## Requirements